francisbouvier/cgroups/README.md

 Delete the cgroup.

-*N.B*: If there is still process in the cgroup, they will be moved to the user cgroup sub-directories.
+*N.B*: If there are any processes in the cgroup, they will be moved into the user's cgroup sub-directories.

 ```python
 from cgroups import Cgroup